 The Scheme will be only for EU citizens and family members resident in the UK before the withdrawal date (instead of 31 December 2020 in a Brexit deal).
 They have to apply until 31 December 2020 (not 30 June 2021 as in a Brexit deal).
 All applications must be made by this date to secure the right to reside in the UK after this date.

 The ability to challenge Home Office decisions is impacted by the removal of the right to appeal to an independent immigration judge.
 The only route for challenge will be a Home Officeor to challenge the decision by way of a

 Family members of EU citizens will face a cut-off point to join their EU citizens in the UK.
 Close family members need to apply to join the EU citizen by 29 March 2022.
 New spouses and civil partners (i.e. related as such after 29 March 2019) and other dependent relatives, must apply by 31 December 2020.
 If family members do not apply by these dates, they will need to seek permission into the UK under the more restrictive UK immigration laws that will be in place at the time they seek to apply.

 There may be changes to the pension protections.

 The UK Government intends to implement a new immigration system by 1 January 2021.
-To bridge the time between 29 March 2019 and 1 January 2021, the UK Government will be implementing a temporary immigration system for EU citizens wishing to visit or come to reside in the UK from 30 March 2019.
+To bridge the time between the withdrawal date and 1 January 2021, the UK Government will be implementing a temporary immigration system for EU citizens wishing to visit or come to reside in the UK after the withdrawal date.

 EU citizens coming for short visits will be able to enter the UK as they can now, using their passport or national identity card visa-free, and stay for up to three months from each entry.
 EU citizens will be automatically granted leave to enterwith permission to work and study, which will mean they can start those activities on arrival.